Cyprus

 • From 21 July 2023, the super-reduced rate of 3% VAT was introduced for certain goods and services.
 Specifically, the super-reduced VAT rate of 3% was adopted on the right of entry from the first performance of theatrical performances of musical and dance works of classical works, waste collection, and treatment cleaning services, except those provided by State Authorities, Local Government authorities, and public law organisations, and on the disposal and treatment of sewage and discharge of tanks and industrial tanks.
 Reduction of the VAT rate from 5% to 3% was also introduced for goods intended for the promotion of cultural goods (e.g. books, newspapers, and magazines, provided either physically or electronically) and goods intended to serve citizens with special needs.

-• As of 16 June 2023, following a recent amendment of the VAT Law, the reduced rate of 5% applies on the first 130 square metres of the buildable area of a property up to a value of 350,000 euros (EUR), provided that the total transaction value does not exceed EUR 475,000 and the total buildable area does not exceed 190 square metres.
+• The reduced rate of 5% applies on the first 130 square metres of the buildable area of a property up to a value of 350,000 euros (EUR), provided that the total transaction value does not exceed EUR 475,000 and the total buildable area does not exceed 190 square metres.
 The property must qualify as a new building/house acquired by individuals/eligible persons, as this is determined on the building coefficient of the residence in accordance with the architectural plans filed with the competent authorities, and the property must be used as their primary and main residence for ten years in order for the reduced rate to be applied.
 On the remaining square metres, the standard VAT rate of 19% is applied.
-In addition, based on the new amendment, persons who have already acquired a residence on which the reduced VAT rate was imposed can re-apply and acquire a new residence on which the reduced VAT rate will be imposed, irrespective of whether the ten-year prohibition period for using the residence provided for in the legislation has lapsed or not.
+In addition, persons who have already acquired a residence on which the reduced VAT rate was imposed can re-apply and acquire a new residence on which the reduced VAT rate will be imposed, irrespective of whether the ten-year prohibition period for using the residence provided for in the legislation has lapsed or not.
 A condition for this to apply is that in case the ten-year period of using the residence as the main and permanent place of residence has not lapsed, the persons must pay back to the Tax Department the difference between the amount of the VAT that results from the application of the reduced rate and the standard rate attributable to the remaining period of ten years for which the property will not be used as the main and primary place of residence, except in case of death of the beneficiary person or in case of transfer by the beneficiary to any of one’s adult children, provided that the said child is a beneficiary at the time of transfer.
-Therefore, in light of the new amendment, a person who applied for the 5% VAT and is intending to purchase a new property before the lapse of the ten-year period from original acquisition will be liable to pay only the proportional VAT corresponding to the remaining number of years for which the property will not be used as the permanent and primary residence over the ten-year period.
+Therefore, a person who applied for the 5% VAT and is intending to purchase a new property before the lapse of the ten-year period from original acquisition will be liable to pay only the proportional VAT corresponding to the remaining number of years for which the property will not be used as the permanent and primary residence over the ten-year period.
 In addition, as an exception to the above, individuals with disabilities can apply for the reduced rate of 5% on the first 190 square meters of buildable area irrespective of the total buildable area of the property.
 A transitional period was also provided, during which the proposed amendments to the VAT Law, with the exception of the amendments concerning the re-application for the 5% VAT within the ten-year period, will not apply in cases where urban planning permission has been obtained or an application for such permission has been submitted until 31 October 2023 and for which a duly completed application has been submitted to the competent authority within three years from the date the new provision came into effect.
 Where the transaction falls within the transitional provisions and the previous provision of the VAT Law will be applicable, the reduced rate of 5% VAT will be applicable to the first 200 square metres based on the building coefficient as determined based on the building permit irrespective of the total buildable area of the property or the total value of the transaction.

 • As per the amendment to the VAT Law no Ν. 55(Ι)/2024 which was published on 26 April 2024, paragraph 3 of Table C of the 5th Schedule of the VAT law was amended to allow the Commissioner to accept the declaration for the application for the reduced rate of 5% on the acquisition or construction of new residence in Cyprus that will be used as the primary and permanent residence, to be submitted within 12 months from the date that the applicant acquires possession of the residence, provided that the applicant proves that the failure to submit the declaration in time is due to the beneficiary’s absence from Cyprus, illness, or in any other event that, at the discretion of the Tax Commissioner, can sufficiently justify the untimely submission of the declaration.